 In the description area, some YouTubers offer links to where you may buy their chosen products.
 The channel receives a commission for any sale made by a viewer who clicks on one of the affiliate links.

-In order to supplement their income, creators who have established a following on their channel frequently offer merch.
-T-shirts, hoodies, hats, and more can be sold through a YouTuber’s personal online shop.
+To supplement their income, creators who have established a following on their channel frequently offer merch.
+T-shirts, hoodies, hats, and more can be sold through a YouTuber’s online shop.

 Many popular YouTubers have turned to crowdfunding platforms to supplement their income.
 Famous producers use sites like Patreon because it allows them to share premium material with their patrons.